FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

 In this subsection, we present our importance sampling based failure-adaptive algorithm.
-Our algorithm is a simulator which trains an optimal service migration and backup placement policy in light of rare events. \textcolor{red}{We use a simulator in order to avoid the large failure costs experienced during server failures in online scenarios.} Our simulator performs importance sampling and increases the rare event probabilities from $\epsilon(s)$ to $\hat{\epsilon}(s)$.
-The transition probabilities $h(\tilde{s}|s,a)$, which is mostly dependent on the user mobility probabilities (Eq. (\ref{eq:intermediateTransProb})), can be obtained from historical data.
-The converged policy trained by the simulator is then applied to online scenarios, in which rare events happen at their natural probabilities.
-We use importance sampling because if rare events such as server failures are sampled at their natural probabilities, the reinforcement learning algorithm is not able to converge to the optimal policy as it may decide that the storage cost isn't worth having backups.
+We use a digital twin-based simulator in order to avoid the large failure costs experienced during server failures in online scenarios, and the converged policy trained in the digital twin is then applied to online scenarios, in which rare events happen at their natural probabilities.
+Our algorithm performs importance sampling while increasing the rare event probabilities from $\epsilon(s)$ to $\hat{\epsilon}(s)$.
+The transition probabilities $h(\tilde{s}|s,a)$, which mostly depend on the user mobility probabilities (Eq. (\ref{eq:intermediateTransProb})), are obtained from historical data.
+We use importance sampling because if rare events such as server failures are sampled at their natural probabilities, the RL algorithm is not able to converge to the optimal policy\textcolor{cyan}{; in particular,} it may decide that the storage cost isn't worth having backups.
 This can be catastrophic in the event of failures.
-In our numerical simulations in Section \ref{section:Simul}, we show that unlike our algorithm, a traditional reinforcement learning algorithm is unable to train an optimal policy which avoids experiencing high cost in the event of failures (Figs. \ref{fig:compAlgo_tabular} and \ref{fig:compAlgo_DQN}).
+In our numerical simulations in Section \ref{section:Simul}, we show that unlike our algorithm, a traditional RL algorithm is unable to train an optimal policy which avoids experiencing high cost in the event of failures (Figs. \ref{fig:compAlgo_AC} - \ref{fig:sharedSP_results}).

+\textbf{Idea behind algorithm:} Firstly, we introduce importance sampling: when we want to calculate the expectation of a function $f(x)$, and the true distribution $p$ is difficult to sample from, importance sampling involves sampling from another distribution $q$, to help compute $E[f(x)]$ \cite{bucklew2004introduction}.
+Here, the expectation of $f(x)$ can be estimated as